AlexisTuzPerez/AlexisTuzPerez/README.md

 # 💫 About Me:
-👨‍💻 It Engineer Student at Anahuac Mayab University<br>☕️ I'm looking to collaborate on Java proyects <br>🌱 Currently Learning SpringBoot Framework <br>⚽️ Love soccer and gym<br>🧮 Maths has always been my favorite subject
+👨‍💻 IT Engineer Student at Anahuac Mayab University<br>☕️ I'm looking to collaborate on Java proyects <br>🌱 Currently Learning SpringBoot Framework <br>⚽️ Love soccer and gym<br>🧮 Maths has always been my favorite subject

 ## 🌐 Socials: